 The long-established sales strategies and practices used successfully to drive B2C and B2B activities over the years are experiencing a substantial change to meet the modern-day disruptive challenges encountered with the emergence of empowered customers.
-The well-recognized traditional sales model fashioned primarily on a passive customer persona and structured with go-to-market strategies and plans with little or no direct customer sway.
-As buyer behaviors evolve with the dissimilarities and purchasing habits of the five generations (Silent to Gen Z) as currently making and influencing purchase decisions, sales executives need to keep pace with rising customer needs and expectations.
+The well-recognized traditional sales model is fashioned primarily on a passive customer persona and structured with go-to-market strategies and plans with little or no direct customer sway.
+As buyer behaviors evolve with the dissimilarities and purchasing habits of the five generations (Silent to Gen Z) currently making and influencing purchase decisions, sales executives need to keep pace with rising customer needs and expectations.
 Future sales success in a digital-focused marketplace will require a rethinking of customer touchpoints and service preferences.
 Emerging technology advances will become the most critical catalyst for change within corporate sales!

 “Today’s customers no longer care where or from whom they buy—they are a new generation of aggressive, internet-empowered customers—they are the “new experts.”

 The most successful salespeople built a rewarding long-term customer relationship, over the years, on an in-depth product, market, and competitor knowledge.
 It was not unusual that the salesperson in past times leveraged and, in many ways, exploited their customer’s lack of product knowledge to drive wins.
 This relationship was straightforward to sell with a FUD (Fear-Uncertainty-Doubt) approach that weaponizes the competition and offerings.
 By spreading disinformation about rival products’ shortcomings, a business could dissuade decision-makers from choosing those products over its own, providing a negative narrative.
 Nowadays, the digital era has allowed buyers, in many cases, to become as or more conversant and savvier on product background information as salespersons, and the use of FUD today can be viewed as a historical business artifact.